uwadonemmanuel/MEDICAL-CHATBOT-RAG/FULL_DOCUMENTATION.md

 - Go to **Jenkins Dashboard** → Select your pipeline job
 - Click **Build Now**

-If all stages succeed (Checkout → Build → Trivy Scan → Push to ECR → Deploy to Elastic Beanstalk):
+If all stages succeed (Checkout → Build → Trivy Scan → Push to ECR → Deploy to Fargate):

-🎉 **CI/CD Deployment to AWS Elastic Beanstalk is complete!**
+🎉 **CI/CD Deployment to AWS Fargate is complete!**

 ✅ Your app is now live and running on AWS 🚀